-Recent figures released by the Office for National Statistics (ONS) showed that employers took an average of 4.1 days off sick in 2017 – almost half the 7.2 days taking in 1993, when records began.
+But recent figures released by the office of national statistics (ONS) showed that employees took an average of 4.1 days off sick in 2017 – almost half the 7.2 days taken in 1993, when records began.

 Minor illnesses, such as coughs and colds, accounted for 34.5% of working hours lost in Musculoskeletal problems represented 17.7% of absences, and stress, depression or anxiety were given as the reason for 7.6% of absences.